The GSMA has shared details of its health and safety plan for MWC21 Barcelona, developed with and approved by Catalan Health authorities.

 When we made the decision to cancel MWC Barcelona 2020, none of us anticipated just how significant an influence the global pandemic would continue to have on our lives one year later.
 We thank the people of Barcelona for their spirit of generosity and we look forward to hosting a safe and vibrant MWC21 in Barcelona.

 With a number of expert partners, we’ve designed Committed Community, our most rigorous health and safety plan to date.
 Using the latest technology and scientific insights, the multi-layered plan focuses on enhanced safety measures so we can bring together the mobile ecosystem, even in our new normal.

 It will impact everyone involved with the event and begins at registration.
-Your digital badge is activated when online registration is completed, a subsequent negative test is resulted and the health declaration is answered through the My MWC app.
-Check in to get in is the first step in a layered approach designed to ensure an environment that will keep everyone safe, including staff, workers, exhibitors, visitors, suppliers, partners, and the people of Barcelona.
+Your digital badge is activated when online registration is completed, a subsequent negative Covid-19 test is resulted and the health declaration is answered through the My MWC app.
+Check in to get in is the first step in a layered approach designed to ensure an environment that will keep everyone safe, including staff, workers, exhibitors, visitors, suppliers, and partners.